Gather reference info (i.e. financial aid awarded, work history, etc.)

-- During May and June once the application deadline has passed, SAF begins to package all competed applications for review by our Loan Committee.
+- From May thru July, SAF begins to package all completed applications for review by our Loan Committee.

 After loan applications are processed, the Loan Committee reviews all completed applications over a period of time.
 After review and analysis, the committee together determines the loans to approve.
 In some cases, an application can be conditionally approved meaning they require further processing and review before a final decision can be reached.

 Then loan decisions are communicated.
 Loan promissory notes are drawn-up and emailed to the Student Applicant and Guarantor for execution.
 The Student Applicant and Guarantor must fully review, sign, and notarize the promissory note.
-Upon receipt of completed promissory notes, the Student Aid Foundation sets-up the Student Borrower and Guarantor in the system and distributes the 1st loan disbursement.
+Download, fill-out, sign, and return to SAF a completed Private Education Loan Applicant Self-Certification Form as required by US Congress.
+Upon receipt of completed promissory note and the self-certification form, the Student Aid Foundation sets-up the Student Borrower and Guarantor in the system and distributes the 1st loan disbursement.

 Lastly, the 2nd loan disbursement is sent according the SAF’s disbursement timeline.

 There is no penalty for pre-paying one’s loan at any time.

 Every Student Borrower and Guarantor receives a loan repayment plan with their promissory note.
 In addition, prior to graduation SAF follows up with expected Graduates.
 At that time, validate the Student Borrower’s graduation date and resend their loan repayment schedule and payment information.

 All loan payments are due by the 1st of each month.

 Student Borrower’s have four options for loan payment method: